adammgross2/adamgrossphotography/academic_work/index.md

 title: My Academic Work
 ---

 There are two categories to this page: my academic readings, and my academic writings.
 Most of the writings are History papers focusing on the Middle East, Jewish History, and most specifically the Mediterranean basin.
-The readings are categorized by subject area, with the specificity of area ranging from very specific to very broad.
-Given my majors in Computer Science, Math, and History, the readings will be mostly from these disciplines.

 ### Reading